 A Stamped History of Marie Colvin’s Career.
-A Outstanding story about her work and life as war correspondent and her passport is just reflecting this!
-Mickey Stanley, VanityFair, July 6, 2012
+An Outstanding story about her work and life as a war correspondent and her passport is just reflecting this!
+The Passport Of A Tireless War Correspondent

-Through the blurred ink of immigration stamps and festooned Middle Eastern visas, Marie Colvin’s passport reads like an illustrated time line for her coverage of Mahmoud Ahmadinejad’s election, the rise of the Taliban, the Arab Spring, Muammar Qaddafi’s capture and death, and the conflict in Syria.
+Through the blurred ink of immigration stamps and festooned Middle Eastern visas, Marie Colvin’s passport reads like an illustrated timeline for her coverage of Mahmoud Ahmadinejad’s election, the rise of the Taliban, the Arab Spring, Muammar Qaddafi’s capture and death, and the conflict in Syria.
 After becoming a foreign-affairs correspondent for London’s Sunday Times in 1985, Colvin entered nearly every war zone on the planet right up to her death, in Homs, Syria, in February.
 With more than 150 stamps, this document confirms Colvin as the tireless reporter, always ready to board a plane headed for nowhere nice.
+The Passport Of A Tireless War Correspondent

 I often talked to her about that decision, and she said there had been absolutely no question in her mind about what she should do.
 It didn’t occur to her to leave with all her colleagues, though she felt a little sick in the stomach as she watched the trucks disappear.